DataDog/browser-sdk/packages/rum/README.md

    - Enter a name for your application and click **Generate Client Token**.
 This generates a `clientToken` and an `applicationId` for your application.
    - Choose the installation type for the RUM Browser SDK: [npm](#npm), or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
    - Define the environment name and service name for your application to use unified service tagging for [RUM & Session Replay][19].
 Set a version number for your deployed application in the initialization snippet.
 For more information, see [Tagging](#tagging).
    - Set the sampling rate of total user sessions collected and use the slider to set the percentage of total [Browser Premium][11] sessions collected.
 Browser Premium sessions include resources, long tasks, and replay recordings.
+For more information about configuring the percentage of Browser Premium sessions collected from the total amount of user sessions, see [Configure Your Setup For Browser and Browser Premium Sampling][21].
    - Click the **Session Replay Enabled** toggle to access replay recordings in [Session Replay][17].
    - Select a [privacy setting][18] for Session Replay in the dropdown menu.
 2. Deploy the changes to your application.
 Once your deployment is live, Datadog collects events from your users' browsers.
 3. Visualize the [data collected][2] in [dashboards][3] or create a search query in the [RUM Explorer][16].

-Until Datadog starts to receive data, your application appears as `pending` on the **RUM Applications** page.
+Until Datadog starts receiving data, your application appears as `pending` on the **RUM Applications** page.

 ### Choose the right installation method

 npm (node package manager)
 : This method is recommended for modern web applications.
 The RUM Browser SDK is packaged with the rest of your front-end JavaScript code.
 It has no impact on page load performance.
 However, the SDK may miss errors, resources, and user actions triggered before the SDK is initialized.
-Datadog recommends using a matching version with the Browser Logs SDK if you are collecting logs.
+Datadog recommends using a matching version with the Browser Logs SDK.

 CDN async
 : This method is recommended for web applications with performance targets.
 The RUM Browser SDK loads from our CDN asynchronously, ensuring the SDK download does not impact page load performance.
 However, the SDK may miss errors, resources, and user actions triggered before the SDK is initialized.